top of page

 Q: Do you offer full-time schooling?

-Q: Can my child be dually enrolled in public school and DHEAI?
+Q: Can my child be dually enrolled in public school and Hayes Academy of Innovation?

 TUITION & FINANCIAL AID

-Q: What is the tuition for the Academy of Innovation?
+Q: What is the tuition for Hayes Academy of Innovation?

 Q: Do you offer financial aid?

-A: Limited need-based scholarships and discounts may be available.
-Please inquire directly.
+A: Limited need-based scholarships may be available.
+Families may inquire directly for more information.

 Q: Are payments monthly or upfront?

-A: Families may pay annually, per semester, or choose a monthly payment plan with an active card on file.
+A: Families may choose to pay annually, per semester, or through a monthly payment plan with a card on file.

 PROGRAM DETAILS